Fortified Churches of Transylvania

-Once upon a time, the King of Hungary, called Geza II (1141-1162), had a problem.
+Once upon a time, a Hungarian king called Geza II (1141-1162), had a problem.
 His kingdom needed defending, especially in the south and east, in what is now Romania.
 It was the Middle Ages, and everybody was fighting over territory.
-So he sent ethnic Germans to settle in Transylvania, and they continued to move there until the end of the 13th century.
+So starting in the 12th century, he sent ethnic Germans to settle in Transylvania, and they continued to move there until the end of the 13th century.
 These colonists became known as Saxons.

-In order to defend themselves against attack, especially from the Ottomans and the Tatars, they built fortifications.
+In order to defend themselves against attack, especially from the Ottomans and the Tatars, the Transylvanian Saxons built fortifications.
 In some cases the fortification centered around a castle or even an entire town, but in many smaller villages, they instead added defenses to their churches.

-The resulting structures – about 150 of them remain – are today called fortified churches, and they are scattered across Transylvania.
-Seven of them together make up a UNESCO World Heritage Site.
+The resulting structures – about 150 of them remain – are today called fortified churches, and they are scattered across many Transylvanian villages.
+Seven of them together make up a UNESCO World Heritage site.

-I posted last week about Dracula’s castle, a popular tourist destination.
-But when my husband and I took our road trip to Romania this summer, we were much more interested in visiting the seven fortified churches in the UNESCO designation.
+I’ve posted before about Dracula’s castle, a popular tourist destination.
+But when my husband and I took our road trip to Romania, we were much more interested in visiting the seven fortified churches in the UNESCO designation.
+There are far more things to do in Transylvania, of course, but these were the highlight for us.

 When we arrived, it was closed, but a sign on the gate gave a phone number.
 When I called, I was told that someone would be there in ten minutes.
 Waiting, we watched village life pass by in the form of a man driving a horse and cart, and a group of children stared at us and asked for money before they wandered away again.
 Soon, a woman on a bike arrived and let us in.